inveniosoftware/docs-invenio-rdm/docs/develop/topics/custom_fields.md

-# Custom Fields Types

-In this chapter we will explain how to implement your own custom field.
-In order to have a use case scenario in mind, we will try to extend the scenario we described in the [Adding fields to the records' data model](../../../customize/custom_fields/records) section.
-Our example use case will be:
+# Creating a new custom field

+This guide describes how to create your own custom field.
+If you have not done it yet, please read first about configuring [records custom fields](../../../customize/custom_fields/records).
+The new custom field in this example will extend the use case described in the records custom field documentation:

-_At CERN...
-For each experiment a record could belong to, I want to know the title and the research program of said experiment._
+_When uploading a research preprint at CERN, I want to record the title and the research program of the related CERN experiments._

-To satisfy the the above scenario we will implement a new field `experiments` which will be a list of objects the following structure:
+Let's implement a new field `experiments`, which will be a list of objects with the following structure:

 ```json
 {